ByteBrewIO/ByteBrewUnitySDK/README.md

  - Engagement Analytics: Automatically start tracking your game’s key performance indicators such as new user events, DAU, session length, playtime, and retention reporting
  - Custom Filtering: Breakdown and segment your players using custom filters such as; device type, geography, build version, and date ranges

+Push Notifications:
+ - Send Cross-Platform Cloud Notifications to your players around the globe with ByteBrew's Push Notifications.

 Player Progression:
  - Game level statistics tracking to breakdown level wins, fails, scores and more.
  - Progression funneling system: Monitor your user's progression and set up custom event funnels to visually track how your player's progression through your games.